IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ##### 3.102.4.1.2 Message Semantics

-The Resource Server Actor shall perform a HTTP POST request to the introspect endpoint with the following parameters using the "application/x-www-form-urlencoded" format [RFC7662]:
+The Resource Server shall perform an HTTP POST request to the introspect endpoint with the following parameters using the "application/x-www-form-urlencoded" format [RFC7662]:

-* *token (required)* : The string value of the token.
-This is the Authorization Client's access\_token as received in the Authorization header in the request towards the Resource Server as defined in transaction ITI-72.
+* *token (required)*: The string value of the token.
+This is the Authorization Client's access\_token as received in the Authorization header in the request towards the Resource Server as defined in the [ITI-72] transaction.

 The Resource Server must securely identify himself towards the Authorization Server by using credentials agreed between the Authorization Server and Resource Server.
 See [ITI TF-2: 3.102.5 Security Considerations](#31025-security-considerations) for details.